tseylerd/Unblockt/README.md

 **Note:** This extension is in its early stages and does not yet support all build systems or Kotlin features.
 It may also be unstable — please report any issues or unexpected behavior you experience.
 Currently:
 - Projects need to use Gradle as the build system.
-- Projects should follow the basic Gradle directory layout.
-- The extension works best with small projects and may be unstable or perform poorly on relatively large projects.
+- The extension works best with small JVM projects and may be unstable or perform poorly on larger or multiplatform projects.
 - For more details, see the [limitations](#limitations) section.

-Your feedback is invaluable—please [report](https://github.com/tseylerd/Unblockt/issues) any issues you encounter.
+Your feedback is invaluable — please [report](https://github.com/tseylerd/Unblockt/issues) any issues you encounter.
 ## Installation
-1. Install the `Unblockt` extension from the Visual Studio Code Marketplace.
+1. Install the [Unblockt](https://marketplace.visualstudio.com/items?itemName=tseylerd.unblockt) extension from the Visual Studio Code Marketplace.
 2. Open any `.kt` or `.kts` file to activate the extension.

 Upon activation, the extension will: